dirkkredler/docker4symfony/README.md

 -   `APP_URI='https://localhost'`

-Since we use apache, do not forget to `composer require symfony/apache-pack` to add support for the webserver within your symfony-app and feel free to add some chaching to your static assets:
+Since we use apache, do not forget to `composer require symfony/apache-pack` to add support for the webserver within your symfony-app and feel free to add some caching to your static assets:

     $ vi public/.htaccess
     ...